SharonaBadloe/Negation-Cue-Detection/README.md

 Directory created by Sharona Badloe, Desiree Gerritsen, Jingyue Zhang and Michiel van Nederpelt.

 # Project Description:
 This project focusses on negation cue detection.
-A task where negation cues (e.g., words or affixes) are detected based on our own build classifier.
+A task where negation cues (e.g., words or affixes) are detected based on our own built classifier.
 For more information about related work and our features, see the report.

 **REQUIREMENTS**